MirrorNetworking/Mirror/README.md

 ## Installation
 The preferred installation method is Unity Package manager.

+If you are using unity 2019.3 or later:

-1) Open your project in unity 2019.1 or later
+1) Open your project in unity
 2) Click on Windows -> Package Manager
 3) Click on the plus sign on the left and click on "Add package from git URL..."
 4) enter https://github.com/MirrorNG/MirrorNG.git#upm
 5) Unity will download and install MirrorNG

+If you are using unity 2019.2, you can use [openupm](https://openupm.com/packages/com.mirrorng.mirrorng/) or you can manually add the url to your [packages.json](https://docs.unity3d.com/Manual/upm-git.html) file.

-Alternatively you can it from [Download Mirror](https://github.com/MirrorNG/MirrorNG/releases)
+Alternatively you can download it from [Download Mirror](https://github.com/MirrorNG/MirrorNG/releases)

 ## Examples
-We included several smaller example projects.
+We included several small example projects.

 ## Transports
 MirrorNG supports many different low level networking transports: